fiverbeyond/In-Otter-Words/_posts/2026-3-1-twenty-questions-part-two.md

 those children go on to become high-skill workers, and build a highly-educated society).
 This is true regardless of the child's immigration status.
 Restrictionists who work to stop these immigrant children from being educated are pushing for a poorer America.

-### `15 )Even if you are fine with Dreamers staying in the United States, should they get to sponsor countless other immigrants
-– such as their parents, who snuck them in illegally?`
+### `15) Even if you are fine with Dreamers staying in the United States, should they get to sponsor countless other immigrants such as their parents, who snuck them in illegally?`

 "Countless"?
 Naw, I'm fine with the current legal limit, (which is in the 90s).
 Restrictionists often say that family unification (or "chain migration", as they like to say) typically results